-- The 180 mg capsules are light turquoise blue and blue - The 240 mg capsules are blue - The 360 mg capsules are white and light blue the tablet while the other side is scored and engraved with "1772".
+- The 180 mg capsules are blue and light turquoise - The 240 mg capsules are blue - The 360 mg capsules are white and light blue

-Vasocardol tablets
+Cardizem tablets

-Vasocardol tablets are supplied in plastic bottles of 90 tablets.
+Cardizem tablets are supplied in plastic bottles of 90 tablets with a seal in the mouth of the bottle.
 The tablets are light yellow, speckled, round and biconvex.
-The word "Marion" is engraved on one side of
+The word "Marion" is engraved on one side of the tablet while the other side is scored and engraved with "1772".